AlMamunTalukder/AlMamunTalukder/README.md

 🚀 In the last 6 months, I've been immersed in the world of frontend development, crafting engaging and user-friendly interfaces.

-🌐 Keen interest in becoming a Full-Stack Developer, currently expanding my horizons in backend technologies.
+🌐 Keen interest in becoming a Full-Stack Developer, currently expanding my horizons in Fontend technologies.

 🔧 Tech Stack: React, JavaScript, HTML, CSS, Tailwind CSS, JSX